Ernyoke/certified-aws-solutions-architect-professional/05-compute/elb.md

     - If the instance to which the cookie maps to fails, then a new instance will be selected
     - If the cookie expires => the cookie will be removed, new cookie is created while a new instance is chosen
 - Session stickiness problems: load can become unbalanced
+- Enable session stickiness if an application does't use external sessions

 ## Connection Draining and Deregistration Delay